 Oct.
 6 – Absentee ballots mailed, in-person early voting begins at BOE (click here for early voting hours)

 Nov.
-2 – Mailed absentee ballots must be postmarked
+2 – Mailed-in absentee ballots must be postmarked

 Nov.
 3 – Election Day.
 Polls open from 6:30am-7:30pm.
 Hand-delivered absentee ballots must be dropped off by 7:30pm at the BOE.